SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 However, the fish is so fresh here that I recommend heading straight for these other two options.
 If you do prefer rolls, steer toward the fun options such as the Volcano or the Firecracker Rolls.

-431 Bush Street (Union Square district
+542 Mason Street (Union Square district)

 Restaurant Discounts